-- 1. The Parties shall aim at achieving gradual liberalisation and the opening of their markets for trade in services in accordance with the provisions of the General Agreement on Trade in Services (hereinafter referred to as "the GATS"), taking into account ongoing work under the auspices of the WTO. - 2.
-If a Party grants to a non-Party, after the entry into force of this Agreement, additional benefits with regard to the access to its services markets, it shall afford adequate opportunities for negotiations with a view to extending these benefits to another Party on a reciprocal basis. - 3.
-The Parties undertake to keep under review paragraphs 1 and 2 with a view to establishing an agreement liberalising trade in services between them in accordance with Article V of the GATS.
+1. The Parties shall aim at achieving gradual liberalisation and the opening of their markets for trade in services in accordance with the provisions of the General Agreement on Trade in Services (hereinafter referred to as "the GATS"), taking into account ongoing work under the auspices of the WTO.

-Article 27.
+2. If a Party grants to a non-Party, after the entry into force of this Agreement, additional benefits with regard to the access to its services markets, it shall afford adequate opportunities for negotiations with a view to extending these benefits to another Party on a reciprocal basis.

+3. The Parties undertake to keep under review paragraphs 1 and 2 with a view to establishing an agreement on liberalisation of trade in services in accordance with Article V of the GATS.

 Government Procurement

-- 1. The Parties shall enhance their mutual understanding of their government procurement laws and regulations with a view to progressively liberalising their respective procurement markets on the basis of non-discrimination and reciprocity. - 2.
-In order to improve transparency, the Parties shall publish their laws, or otherwise make publicly available their laws, regulations and administrative rulings of general application as well as their respective international agreements that may affect their procurement markets.
-The Parties shall promptly respond to specific questions and provide, upon request, information to each other on such matters. - 3.
-If a Party grants to a non-Party, after the entry into force of this Agreement, additional benefits with regard to the access to its procurement markets, it shall agree to enter into negotiations with a view to extending these benefits to another Party on a reciprocal basis.
+1. The Parties shall enhance their mutual understanding of their government procurement laws and regulations with a view to progressively liberalising their respective procurement markets on the basis of non-discrimination and reciprocity.

+2. In order to improve transparency, the Parties shall publish their laws, or otherwise make publicly available their laws, regulations and administrative rulings of general application as well as their respective international agreements that may affect their procurement markets.
+The Parties shall promptly respond to specific questions and provide, upon request, information to each other on matters referred to in this paragraph.

+3. If a Party grants to a non-Party, after the entry into force of this Agreement, additional benefits with regard to the access to its procurement markets, it shall agree to enter into negotiations with a view to extending these benefits to another Party on a reciprocal basis.

-Chapter 5.
-PAYMENTS AND CAPITAL MOVEMENTS
+CHAPTER 5 PAYMENTS AND CAPITAL MOVEMENTS

-Article 28.
 Payments for Current Transactions

-Subject to the provisions of Article 30, the Parties undertake to allow all payments for current transactions to be made ina freely convertible currency.
+Subject to the provisions of Article 29, the Parties undertake to allow all payments for current transactions to be made in a freely convertible currency.

-Article 29.
 Capital Movements

-- 1. The Parties shall ensure that capital for investments made in companies formed in accordance with their respective laws, any returns stemming therefrom, and the amounts resulting from liquidations of investments are freely transferable. - 2.
-The Parties shall hold consultations with a view to facilitating the movement of capital between the EFTA States and Serbia and achieve its complete liberalisation as soon as conditions permit.
+1. The Parties shall ensure that capital for investments made in companies formed in accordance with their laws, any returns stemming therefrom, and the amounts resulting from liquidations of investments are freely transferable.

-Article 30.
+2. The Parties shall hold consultations with a view to facilitating the movement of capital between Albania and the EFTA States and achieve its complete liberalisation as soon as conditions permit.

 Balance of Payments Difficulties

-Where an EFTA State or Serbia is in serious balance of payments difficulties, or under threat thereof, the EFTA State concerned or Serbia, respectively, may, in conformity with the conditions laid down within the framework of the GATT and in Articles VII and XIV of the Statutes of the International Monetary Fund, take restrictive measures with regard to current payments if such measures are strictly necessary.
-The EFTA State concerned or Serbia, as the case may be, shall inform the other Parties immediately of such measures and shall provide as soon as possible a timetable for their removal.
+Where Albania or an EFTA State is in serious balance of payments difficulties, or under threat thereof, Albania or the EFTA State concerned, respectively, may, in conformity with the conditions laid down within the framework of the GATT and in Articles VIII and XIV of the Statutes of the International Monetary Fund, take restrictive measures with regard to current payments if such measures are strictly necessary.
+Albania or the EFTA State concerned, as the case may be, shall inform the other Parties immediately of such measures and shall provide as soon as possible a timetable for their removal.